levii-pires/bunsai/README.md

   // The default Content-Type header is "text/html; charset=utf-8", but you can override it.
 };

+// optional
+export function invalidate(data: ModuleData) {
+  /**
+   * Returning true will invalidate the cached result, deleting it from the disk and running the handler again.
+   *
+   * If this method is not implemented, the ModuleLoader will always run the handler.
+   *
+   * **NOTE:** caching is ignored if dev is true.
+   */
+}

 // required
 export function handler(data: ModuleData) {
   // data.server => Server